-Introduction to the study of both biological materials (bone, muscles, etc.) and materials for medical applications.
-Topics include structure-property relationships for skin, bone, ligaments, tendons, muscle, and organs; the effects of pathology and age on material properties of tissues and organs; interactions between biological tissues and biomaterials; biocompatibility; design constraints, failure modes, and manufacturing limitations, ASTM and ISO standards for biomaterial.
-Prerequisites: CH 104 or CH 155, ES 233, and "C" or better in BME 2013
+Introduction to the study of both biological materials and synthetic materials (metals, ceramics and polymers) for medical applications.
+Topics include structural and physical properties; degradation; processing; bulk and surface properties; interaction between biological tissues and biomaterials; biocompatibility; ASTM Standards, and FDA.
+Prerequisites: ES 233 and "C" or better in BME 2013